IBM/MAX-Question-Answering-Web-App/README.md

 To run the web app with Docker the containers running the web server and the REST endpoint need to share the same network stack.
 This is done in the following steps:

-Modify the command that runs the Facial Age Estimator REST endpoint to map an additional port in the container to a port on the host machine.
+Modify the command that runs the MAX Question Answering REST endpoint to map an additional port in the container to a port on the host machine.
 In the example below it is mapped to port `8000` on the host but other ports can also be used.

     docker run -it -p 5000:5000 -p 8000:8000 --name max-question-answering codait/max-question-answering